tylertms/vk-pathtracer/README.md

 # vk-pathtracer
+**!!** This project is deprecated in favor of [parallax](https://github.com/tylertms/parallax), which is based on my new template, [vkrt](https://github.com/tylertms/vkrt).
+This new project implements the Vulkan ray tracing pipeline and has improved project architecture.

-[WIP] Interactive, physically-based pathtracing engine using the Vulkan API.
+Interactive, physically-based pathtracing engine using the Vulkan API.
 Includes full camera control, a custom BVH builder, glTF 2.0 loader, and more.
 This is a hobby project for my own learning and likely has many naive implementations.
 ![Ajax](./assets/screenshots/Ajax.png)

 ## Table of Contents